Boise State vs. Central Michigan Arizona Bowl NCAA Football Odds, Plays and Insights | December 31, 2021

 Over/Under Insights

-- Boise State's games this season have gone over 55.5 points three of 12 times.
+- Boise State and its opponents have gone over the current 55.5-point total in three of 12 games (25%) this season.

+- This contest's over/under is 10.3 points more than the 45.2 these two squads combine to allow per game this season.

 Boise State Stats and Trends